PRIVACY POLICY

 4. Duration of storage

-Your personal information will be stored for as long as is necessary to fulfill the purposes described in this Privacy Policy or as required by law.Advertising data in server logs is anonymized by Google's own statements to delete parts of the IP address and cookie information after 9 and 18 months respectively.
+Your personal information will be stored for as long as is necessary to fulfill the purposes described in this Privacy Policy or as required by law, e.g. for tax and accounting purposes.

 You have the right to revoke your declaration of consent under data protection law at any time.
 The revocation of the consent does not affect the lawfulness of the processing carried out on the basis of the consent up to the revocation.

-You may prevent the collection and processing of your personal data by Google by preventing the storage of cookies by third parties on your computer, by using the "Do Not Track" function of a supporting browser, by deactivating the execution of script code in your browser or by installing a script blocker such as NoScript (https://noscript.net/) or Ghostery (https://www.ghostery.com) in your browser. your IP address) to Google and to prevent the processing of this data by Google by downloading and installing the browser plug-in available under the following link:
+You can prevent LinkedIn from collecting and processing your personal data by preventing the storage of third-party cookies on your computer, by using the "Do Not Track" function of a supporting browser, by deactivating the execution of script code in your browser or by installing a script blocker such as NoScript (https://noscript.net/) or Ghostery (https://www.ghostery.com) in your browser.
+Furthermore, the transmission may be prevented by logging out of your LinkedIn account before accessing our website.

 This privacy policy has been created with the assistance of DataGuard.